alenaporoskun/alenaporoskun/README.md

 - ⚡ Fun fact: I love picture by numbers and crystal mosaics.

 <br/>

+## Glad to see you here!

+I am a dedicated and skilled Python developer with extensive expertise in Python and Oracle SQL.
+My background includes successfully completed projects, reflecting my commitment to delivering high-quality, error-free solutions.
+My strengths in self-study and discipline drive me to continuously seek new challenges and opportunities for growth.

+In addition to my development skills, I work as a database analyst, where I handle various tasks including processing market research data in MS Excel, maintaining database directories, and creating detailed analytical reports in MS PowerPoint.
+This experience has honed my ability to work effectively both independently and as part of a team.

+My passion for coding and data analysis aligns with my goal to contribute positively to your company's growth.
+I am eager to leverage my skills and experience to add value to your team.

 ## My Skill Set
 <table><tr><td valign="top" width="33%">

 ### Frontend
 <div align="center">